dixie-chick/US_Insurance_Premiums_Analysis/README.md

 Let's do it.

 ## Presentation: A general outline
-Check out the presentation [here](https://docs.google.com/presentation/d/1LGDj-HcUbqJSba_dyNUMiBDP7OJCvqH_g9Cnsi8YvF0/edit?usp=sharing).
+Check out the [Googles Slides presentation](https://docs.google.com/presentation/d/1LGDj-HcUbqJSba_dyNUMiBDP7OJCvqH_g9Cnsi8YvF0/edit?usp=sharing), the [Tableau dashboard](https://public.tableau.com/app/profile/bogeun.choi/viz/USInsurancePremiums/InsuranceDataAnalysis), and [interactive website](https://dixie-chick.github.io/US_Insurance_Premiums_Analysis/) where you can predict your charges.

 ### Questions
 Will insurance applicants be a liability to our insurance company?
 In other words, would they be a good candidate for our insurance company or a risk?